How to Relieve Foot Pain When You Stand or Walk At Your Job

 Getting regular foot massages can be an ideal way to reduce pain and discomfort in your feet and legs, and deal with a build-up of lactic acid that might be contributing to the pain and discomfort.
 Full body massages can also be an ideal way to get relief from foot and leg pain along with any other soreness and stiffness that you are experiencing in your body after doing your job.

 If you can’t get access to a professional massage service, there are several self-massage techniques that you may want to consider using to relieve the pain in your feet and legs.
 Foam rollers are a great option for relieving pain, soreness, and stiffness in your legs and back.
+Getting a foot massager is a good idea.
 You can also use a tennis ball or a massage ball to relieve any pain that you are feeling in the balls or arches of your feet as the result of standing for long periods of time.
 While seated, put the ball underneath the arch of your foot and place your body weight on the ball while moving it slowly around the arch.

 There are several different exercises and stretches that you can perform to relieve the tension and pain in your feet from working on your feet for a long period of time.
 One simple way to stretch your feet is by using a towel.
 Sit on the floor or on your bed with your legs stretched out and place a towel or something similar around your foot at the ball.
 Pull the towel towards you and hold the position for thirty seconds to stretch your foot.